NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Historical Reenactor.md

 Choose two ability boosts.
 One must be to **Strength** or **Charisma**, and one is a free ability boost.

 You're trained in either the Performance skill or the Society skill, and you're trained in the Dwarf Lore skill.
-If you selected Performance, you gain the [[Feats/Impressive Performance|Impressive Performance]] skill feat.
-If you chose Society, you gain the [[Feats/Dubious Knowledge|Dubious Knowledge]] skill feat.
+If you selected Performance, you gain the [[Impressive Performance|Impressive Performance]] skill feat.
+If you chose Society, you gain the [[Dubious Knowledge|Dubious Knowledge]] skill feat.

 **Connection:** Bulgra Veldollow, a matriarch in Clan Tolorr and accomplished puppeteer